Intergenerational Mobility Trends and the Changing Role of Female Labor: Trends in Intergenerational Mobility

 \subsection{Trends by Gender of the Child and Parent}

 Figure \ref{ira_sep} presents estimates of country-specific IRA coefficients for pairs consisting of, in turn, sons and fathers (Panel A), sons and mothers (Panel B), daughters and fathers (Panel C), and daughters and mothers (Panel D).
-Each coefficient is again obtained by estimating equation \eqref{rank_equation} year by year, for the respective combination of child and parent and with individual mother or father earnings instead of the parental average.
+Each coefficient is again obtained by estimating Equation \eqref{rank_equation} for each birth cohort, for the respective combination of child and parent, and with ranks of individual mother or father income instead of the parental average.
 In Appendix Table \ref{tab:ira_coefs}, we test several hypotheses regarding the trends and also report slope coefficients for different specifications.
+This table also provides IRA estimates and trends separately by gender of the child, using the parental average income ranks.

+The four sets of graphs make clear that while rank associations are increasing for all parent-child pairs involving women, the rank association between fathers and sons is generally \textit{decreasing} (Sweden, Norway) or displays a relatively flat trend over time (Denmark).
+The strongest trends in IRAs are found for mother-daughter correlations (DK:0.7, NO:0.6, SE:0.55 rank points per year), followed by mother-son correlations (DK:0.6, NO:0.3, SE:0.3 rank points per year).
+Father-daughter correlations display slightly weaker trends in Sweden and Denmark, but the trend in Norway matches that of mother-son.

-The four sets of graphs make clear that --- at least starting with the 1962 cohort --- the trends in IRA for all combinations of child and parent are similar in Sweden, Denmark, and Norway.
+Starting with the 1962 cohort, the trends in IRA for all combinations of child and parent are similar in Sweden, Denmark, and Norway.
 Estimates for birth cohorts 1951-1979 are strikingly similar in Norway and Sweden: the trends are statistically indistinguishable for all combinations and years except for the trend in the mother-daughter IRAs after 1961.
-Across the panels, however, there are several distinct differences.
-Most importantly, we see that the rank association between fathers and sons is generally \textit{decreasing} (Sweden, Norway) or displays a relatively flatter trend over time (Denmark).
-Notably, father-son correlations in Denmark display a weakly increasing pattern in 1962-1975.
-This deviant pattern compared to Sweden and Norway is found also for trends in \textit{absolute} mobility in \citet{manduca2020trends}.
-The strongest trends in IRAs are found for mother-daughter correlations, closely followed by mother-son correlations.
-Father-daughter correlations depict slightly weaker trends.
+Notably, father-son correlations in Denmark display a weakly increasing pattern in 1962-1975; a deviant pattern compared to Sweden and Norway that is also found for trends in \textit{absolute} mobility in \citet{manduca2020trends}.